1993 Jordanian general election

 General elections were held in Jordan on 8 November 1993, the first in which political parties were allowed to run since 1956.

-Independents won 60 of the 80 seats, with the Islamic Action Front emerging as the largest party, winning 17 seats.
-Voter turnout was 55%.
+Background

+In October 1992 political parties were legalized in Jordan for the first time since 1956.

 Electoral system

 The election was held using single non-transferable voting, with each voter casting one vote in multiple-member district.

 Results

+A record number of voters participated in the elections, with over 800,000 casting votes at around 2,900 polling stations.

+Independents won 60 of the 80 seats, with the Islamic Action Front emerging as the largest party, winning 17 seats.
+Voter turnout was 55%.